CianaHoggard/greenthumb/journals/megan_rodriguez.md

+Feb 22 2023
+Today Matthew was our driver for coding.
+We were able to figure out why our login was giving us a 422 error (wrong case in some places).
+We were able to use useNavigate to redirect a logged in user to another page.
+We setup the sign up page to where a user has to input their name, email, password, and confirm password.
+We also set an alert for if the passwords do not match.
+We started our home page.
+In our nav we set it so there is a dropdown for when logged in.
+We ran into bug when we went to log out and our bar was still showing buttons as if you were logged in.
+We installed redux into our project.

+Feb 21 2023
+Today Ciana was our driver for coding.
+We started our front-end.
+We made a functionable login button that redirects to the login page.
+We made the Nav file and added our logo to the navigation bar.
+We made a signup button also.
+We also started the front-end authorization and made a token file.
+We got stuck with the login authorization.

 Feb 16 2023
 Today Christian was our driver for coding.
 We made our favorites endpoints.
 We made a favorites table, query and router.
 While trying to test it out we ran into an error where we had too many arguments when we just wanted to pass in a user id, plant id(api id), and id.
 We used the JWTdown docs to helps us resolve this error.
 We made a endpoint for create a favorite, show all favorites, and delete a favorite.